HugsDaniel/activerecord-sinatra-boilerplate/README.md

+## Demo git & github

+This is a demo of git and github

 ## ActiveRecord basics boilerplate

 This is a minimalist implementation of ActiveRecord with one `Restaurant` model to live-code a demo for @LeWagon students, part of [Karr examples](https://github.com/lewagon/karr-examples), working with Sinatra.